 President Board of Directors

-Amy grew up in Clintonville and after traveling some of the world, she moved back home and worked at several local Financials as well as 20 plus years as a waitress at Mathew’s Supper Club.
-Amy spent ten years working for the Federal Government in a program that provided loan and grants for home repair for low and very low income households.
+Amy grew up in Clintonville and after traveling some of the worlds, she moved back home and worked at several local Financials as well as 20-plus years as a waitress at Mathew’s Supper Club.
+Amy spent ten years working for the Federal Government in a program that provided loans and grants for home repair for low and very low-income households.
 Amy’s one on one interactions with families impacted by significant poverty is why she is passionate about removing the stigma and shame associated with poverty.
 Our battle is with poverty itself, not the people affected by it.

 Project Coordinator & Funds Development Specialist

 I’m the Project Coordinator and Funds Development Specialist at the Compassionate Connections Center.
 With a background in Health Promotion and Wellness and Community and Organizational Leadership, I’m thrilled to use my expertise to implement, create, and sustain our weekend backpack program, The Nutrition Mission.
 As once a Manawa local, I am uniquely now living in Madison, where I work for the Center remotely.
 In my free time, you can find me picking up a new craft, regularly attending spin class, or spending time with loved ones!

 Makayla grew up in Clintonville and fell in love with how our community works together.
 She is currently a sophomore in college and studying Elementary Education with a minor in Archeology.
 She has a passion for helping others and would like to incorporate that in her future classroom.
 Along with being a full-time student, you can find her being a barista at the local coffee shop on the weekends, where she loves meeting new people and helping make our community a better place in any way she can.
 She is so excited to add her passion for helping others into her role for this job.